thygesteffensen/thygesteffensen.github.io/_posts/2025-11-27-EasuAuth-easy-set-up.md

 # Create an App Registration (Container App)

-1. Let's create a App Registration representing the Container App.
+1. Let's create a 'App Registration' representing the 'Container App'.
    ![New app registration](/assets/images/2025-11-27-new-app-reg.png)
 2. Go to 'Manage > Authentication (Preview)' and under the 'Settings' tab, enable 'ID tokens (used for implicit and hybrid flows)'.
       ![Enable ID tokens](/assets/images/2025-11-27-authentication-settings.png)